The

 Update:

-holes in cheap respirators, airborne diseases are often spread through
+cheap respirators, airborne diseases are often spread through droplets

-droplets from coughs & sneezes.
-Respirators protect against
+from coughs & sneezes.
+Respirators protect against aerosols.
+They also

 Goggles keep you from touching your eyes, and also protect you from